“Welsh‑born, prairie‑rooted — the Thomas patriarch of the inland brigades.”

 VI.
 Leadership in the Saskatchewan District

-By the early nineteenth century, Thomas had risen to senior positions within the Saskatchewan District⁹.
-His postings included:
+By the early nineteenth century, Thomas had risen to senior positions within the Saskatchewan District¹².
+His postings included Cumberland House, Carlton House, and Edmonton House.
+He played a stabilizing role during periods of competition, scarcity, and shifting alliances.

 VII.
 Rise to Governor of the Northern Department

-the highest field rank in the entire Hudson’s Bay Company.
+Thomas eventually became Governor of the Northern Department¹⁴ — the highest field rank in the entire Hudson’s Bay Company.
+This position placed him:

-• above all Chief Factors
+- above all Chief Factors

-• responsible for policy, discipline, provisioning, and diplomacy
+- responsible for policy, discipline, and diplomacy across the northern interior

 His role in the Selkirk Treaty (1817)

-Thomas’s presence and signature confirm his standing as one of the Company’s most trusted senior officers and place him at the centre of one of the most consequential legal and political events in early Red River history.
+As Governor, Thomas was among the Hudson’s Bay Company officers who witnessed and signed the Selkirk Treaty¹⁵.
+His signature confirms his standing as one of the Company’s most trusted senior officers at the centre of a consequential legal event in Red River history.

 VIII.
 The Cumberland House Wintering (1818–1819)